Ultraman Trigger: Episode Z: Plot

 During their hunt for the keys, Celebro and Ibra summons a Gazort before luring Haruki away after he gives Kengo the Multi Type key for Kengo, Trigger regaining the Sky Type and Power Type keys while joined by Z to destroy Deathdrago and Genegarg in a wrestling match.
-But Haruki is revealed to have been possessed by Celebro, who reveals himself while turning Ultraman Z into Z Red Damage before seemingly killing off Tokioka while stealing the Hyper Keys.
+However, Haruki is revealed to have been possessed by Celebro, who reveals himself while turning Ultraman Z into Z Red Damage before seemingly killing off Tokioka while stealing the Hyper Keys.
 Ignis arrives at that moment to spirit GUTS-Select away from the cult.
 The group reassembles and confront Leyrah cultists as they prepare another ritual with their true leader revealed to be Tokioka, who reveals himself as Yuzare's comrade Zabil.
 Zabil explains that he realized from witnessing Yuzare's death that humans must become "light" to protect themselves, having orchestrated events in anticipation of the Giants of Darkness' return to steal Trigger's light while forming an alliance with Celebro by promising the parasite that it would resume its Civilization Self-Destruction Game.
 With Trigger's Hyper Keys as conduits, Zabil sacrifices his followers to activate his Ancient Sparklence and transform into Evil Trigger, who proceeds to overpower Trigger Dark and GUTS-Select's mechas with Z Red Damage.

 After Akito reclaims his gear to become Trigger again while Tatsumi resumes command of GUTS-Select, Kengo helps Haruki expel Celebro with Z back to normal.
-Celebros retaliates by possessing Ibra and turning its host into Destrudos, helping Evil Trigger overpower the Ultramen.
+Celebros retaliates by possessing Ibra and turning his host into Destrudos, helping Evil Trigger overpower the Ultramen.
 As GUTS-Select defend Kengo as their friend when Evil Trigger mocks him for not being a human, Yuna sacrifices Yuzare's ring and the gateway tower to have the Eternity Core restore Trigger's ability to become Glitter Trigger Eternity.
 After Destrudos is defeated by the Ultramen, Evil Trigger attempts to kill them after using his inner darkness to increase his size.
 But he is fatally wounded, reverting to Zabil as he dissolves with the gateway tower.
 Himari gives the recaptured Celebro to Haruki, who returns to his Earth while Ignis resumes his journey for treasure.
 The entire GUTS-Select later celebrates their victory, while Kengo decides to continue living as both human and Ultraman.

-The movie then ends with a post-credit scene that teases the new Ultraman, Decker.
+The film ends with a post-credit scene that reveals the new Ultraman, Decker.

 Production

-Ultraman Trigger: Episode Z is first announced by Tsuburaya Productions in the second Tsubucon stage announcement on December 13, 2021.
-The stage greeting presents the actors Raiga Terasaka, Kohshu Hirano and Yūichi Nakamura introducing themselves to the audience with Evil Trigger making his brief glimpse of appearance.
-Kohshu Hirano noted that since the series Ultraman Z lacks a movie adaptation, he had hopes to leave his mark for the franchise through his guest appearance.
-Actor Yūichi Nakamura acknowledges that the voice actor who shares his name was the voice of the eponymous Ultraman X and jokingly commented that he was "mistakenly" picked by the series for this role.
+Ultraman Trigger: Episode Z was first announced by Tsuburaya Productions in the second Tsubucon stage announcement on 13 December 2021.
+The stage greeting presents the actors Raiga Terasaka, Kohshu Hirano, and Yūichi Nakamura introducing themselves to the audience with Evil Trigger making his brief glimpse of appearance.
+Kohshu Hirano noted that since the series Ultraman Z lacks a film adaptation, he hoped to leave his mark for the franchise through his guest appearance.
+Actor Yūichi Nakamura acknowledges that the voice actor who shares his name was the voice of the eponymous Ultraman X and added that he was "mistakenly" picked by the series for this role.